Ruchag0803/Library-Management-System-LMS/README.md

 3) Install Dependencies: Install the necessary packages using pip: pip install -r backend/requirements.txt

-4)Database Setup: Run the Django migrations to set up the database: python manage.py migrate
+4) Database Setup: Run the Django migrations to set up the database: python manage.py migrate

 5) Run the Django Development Server: Start the backend server to test if everything is working: